Philippine Revolution: Final statement and execution of José Rizal

 When the revolution broke out, Rizal was in Cavite, awaiting the monthly mailboat to Spain.
-He had volunteered, and been accepted, for medical service in the Cuban War of Independence.
+He had volunteered, and been accepted, for medical service in the Spanish Army fighting in Cuba.
 The mailboat left on September 3 and arrived in Barcelona, which was under martial law, on October 3, 1896.
 After a brief confinement at Montjuich prison, Rizal was told by Captain-General Eulogio Despujol that he would not be going on to Cuba, but would be sent back to the Philippines instead.
 Upon his return, he was imprisoned in Fort Santiago.

 While incarcerated, Rizal petitioned Governor-General Ramón Blanco for permission to make a statement on the rebellion.
 His petition was granted, and Rizal wrote the Manifesto á Algunos Filipinos, wherein he decried the use of his name "as a war-cry among certain people who were up in arms", stated that "for reforms to bear fruit, they must come from above, since those that come from below will be irregular and uncertain shocks", and affirmed that he "condemn[s], this absurd, savage insurrection".
 However, the text was suppressed on the recommendation of the Judge-Advocate General.